-What does this mean for colleges?
+What does this mean for schools?

-Schools and colleges have a statutory duty to ensure that arrangements are in place to support pupils with medical conditions and should ensure that children can access and enjoy the same opportunities in school as any other child (Depratment for Education 2014).
+Schools have a statutory duty to ensure that arrangements are in place to support pupils with medical conditions and should ensure that children can access and enjoy the same opportunities in school as any other child (Depratment for Education 2014).